 Growth Share Schemes/Arrangements

-Blacks Solicitors’ Corporate team regularly provide sensible and pragmatic advice to owner-managed businesses of all sizes in relation to Growth Share Schemes/Agreements.
+Blacks Solicitors’ Corporate team regularly provide advice to owner-managed businesses of all sizes in relation to Growth Share Schemes/Agreements.

 Growth Shares are also known as Freezer Shares, Value Shares, or Hurdle Shares.